skip to content

 Targets and emissions across the wider and Collegiate University

-The Science based carbon reduction target (SBCRT) adopted in 2019 applies only to the University’s operational estate – that is, the buildings and sites used to support the University’s teaching, research and administrative functions.
+Our target, adopted in 2019, applies only to the University’s operational estate – that is, the buildings and sites used to support the University’s teaching, research and administrative functions.
 It does not apply to all parts of the wider University, including the North West Cambridge Development, Cambridge University Press and Cambridge Assessment.

-When the University adopted its SBCRT, it committed developing SBCRTs for its wider estate and operations.
-SBCRTs have now been developed for the North West Cambridge Development, Cambridge University Press and Cambridge Assessment.
+When the University adopted its targets, it committed developing carbon reduction targets for its wider estate and operations.
+Targets have now been developed for the North West Cambridge Development, Cambridge University Press and Cambridge Assessment.

-The University is also supporting the 31 Colleges of Cambridge in developing their own SBCRTs.
-Whilst the Colleges do not form part of the University, there is a shared ambition to develop SBCRTs across all aspects of the Collegiate University.
+The University is also supporting the 31 Colleges of Cambridge in developing their own carbon reduction targets.
+Whilst the Colleges do not form part of the University, there is a shared ambition to develop targets across all aspects of the Collegiate University.

-You can find out more about the SBCRTs that are being developed across the Collegiate University here.
+You can find out more about carbon targets that are being developed across the Collegiate University here.

 Progress to date